Schull-io/Solutions-Architect-Labs/Week 2/LAB 3/README.md

 5. Modify the IPv6 addressing behavior of the subnets
 6. Lauch an instance into your public subnet
 7. Launch an instance into your private subnet
-8. Perform clen up operations.
+8. Perform clean up operations.

 https://docs.aws.amazon.com/vpc/latest/userguide/vpc-subnets-commands-example.html